-From Vernon, you can either catch a shuttle bus for Giverny, grab a cab, or walk.
+You can catch a shuttle bus from Vernon for Giverny, grab a cab, or walk.
 Depending on your fitness level, walking can take up to an hour.

 Claude Monet, the founder of Impressionism, has always been a rebel.
 After refusing to enrol in the École des Beaux-Arts, he socialised with advanced artists and learnt from them instead.

-Probably one of the most significant moments in Monet’s career was meeting Eugene Boudin.
+Perhaps, one of the most significant moments in Monet’s career was meeting Eugene Boudin.
 The painter introduced young Monet to a unique form of painting – painting in the open air.
 The practice that the artist adopted throughout his entire career.
-From 1886 to 1914, Monet had a significant impact on American artists in Giverny.
-They adopted his spontaneous painting style and, eventually, introduced impressionism to American art.
+From 1886 to 1914, Monet significantly impacted American artists in Giverny.
+They adopted his spontaneous painting style and introduced Impressionism to American art.

 He fuelled his impressionist vision with this garden for 30 years, from 1915 until his death.
-The lily pond and the Japanese bridge became the inspiration for his last series of 250 oil paintings – Water Lilies.
+The lily pond and the Japanese bridge inspired his last series of 250 oil paintings – Water Lilies.

-Both the garden and the house were badly damaged during WWII.
-Luckily, even though it took 10 years, both were successfully restored thanks to generous donations mostly from the USA.
+Both the garden and the house suffered severe damage during WWII.
+Luckily, even though it took ten years, both were successfully restored thanks to generous donations, mainly from the USA.

 Visiting Monet’s house